spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 Backups can be scheduled or initiated on an on-demand basis as required.
 The following information is required for configuring a backup:

 * Backup Prefix / Backup Name:
-	* For scheduled backup, a name will be generated internally, add a prefix of our choice to append with the generated name.
+	* For scheduled backup, a name will be generated internally, add a prefix of our choice to append with the generated name
-	* For an On-Demand backup, a name of user choice can be used.
+	* For an On-Demand backup, a name of user choice can be used
 * Select the backup location.
 * Backup Schedule: Create a backup schedule of your choice from the drop-down, applicable only to scheduled backups.
 * Expiry Date: Select an expiry date for the backups.
 The backup will be automatically removed on the expiry date.